Pyhton Blogs

 3 min

-Here’s a simple example to illustrate the basic asyncio setup:
+Here is a simple example to illustrate a basic asyncio program:

 import asyncio